 Usan FPSO details and contractors involved

 Construction of the FPSO for the project was started by Hyundai Heavy Industries in 2008.
 The vessel was launched in November 2010 and arrived at the field in July 2011.
 The FPSO measures 320m in length, 61m in width and weighs 116,000t.
-Production capacity of the vessel is 180,000bpd.
+The production capacity of the vessel is 180,000bpd.

 Cameron was awarded a contract with a value of approximately $650m to provide subsea systems for the initial phase of the 44-well Usan subsea development.

-As per the contract, which was awarded in March 2008, Cameron was required to provide subsea systems engineering and project management, along with subsea Christmas trees, production and intervention control systems, manifolds, flowline connection systems, installation support and associated spares for Total's Nigerian subsidiary.
+According to the contract, which was awarded in March 2008, Cameron was required to provide subsea systems engineering and project management, along with subsea Xmas trees, production and intervention control systems, manifolds, flowline connection systems, installation support and associated spares for Total’s Nigerian subsidiary.